With their long and curly coat, Texel guinea pigs are definitely one of the cutest and most unique guinea pig breeds you can own.

-They’re much better for your Texel guinea pig breed than commercial treats – these are often fatty and calorific!
+They’re much better for your Texel cavy breed than commercial treats – these are often fatty and calorific!

 Better yet, select fruits high in vitamin C such as tomato, kiwi, and papaya.
 Other good options include apples (make sure you remove the seeds!), strawberries, blueberries, and cucumber.

 Cucumber is especially beneficial on a hot day due to its high water content, which helps keep your piggies hydrated.